Death of the Annual Performance Review

 "Around 90% of staff surveyed in the Growth Divided survey said they wanted managers to give them feedback in real-time.
 Give your staff what they want, and you’ll soon convert them into engaged employees."

 Best of all, once ongoing performance measures become habitual, the benefits (for both employee and employer) are such that on-demand reviews very quickly become the norm.
 They become instinctive, and informative, and not just necessary but wished for by both parties.

 It’s all a far cry from when annual reviews sparked panic amongst staff, and were regarded as administrative burdens by managers.
 With regular use of OKRs, the right level of technology, plus a bit of management time well-spent, it won’t take employees or employers alike very long at all to be wondering why on earth performance used to be such an infrequently visited event.

 For a more indepth view of Objectives and Key Results.
-Download our White Paper "The End of the Annual Performance Review" or you can start you 14 Day free trial of Appogee Goals or Appogee HR Success here.
+Download our White Paper "The End of the Annual Performance Review" or you can start you 14 Day free trial of Appogee HR Success which includes our Goals module here.